azurecrystalz/azurecrystalz.github.io/source/_posts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Kuguri %}
-  If adding it to only Plüss’s outfit is too over the top and makes him stick out in a bad way, we should just add it to everyone’s outfits.
+  If adding them to Plüss’s outfit is too flashy and makes it stand out too much, we should just add it to everyone’s outfits.
   {% endbubble %}

   {% bubble Ushio %}